Ashmitha05/ATM-Interface/README.md

 - Demonstrates the use of **encapsulation**, **inheritance**, and **data handling** in Java.
 - Reinforces core programming concepts like conditionals, loops, methods, arrays/lists, and string operations.
 - Handles edge cases such as insufficient balance, invalid inputs, and incorrect login details.

-## 🧩 Project Structure

-The program is divided into five Java classes, each with its own responsibility:

-1. **Main Class** – Entry point of the program; handles login and navigation.
-2. **Account Class** – Manages user data, including balance and transaction history.
-3. **Transaction Class** – Stores and processes transaction data (deposit, withdraw, transfer).
-4. **ATMOperations Class** – Contains the logic for performing operations like withdraw, deposit, etc.
-5. **User Class** – Handles user authentication and account linkage.

 ## 🎓 What I Learned